What is Vision Zero?

 Why Vision Zero?

 In 2014, 32,675 Americans died in traffic crashes.
 Our own city of Santa Barbara has a serious traffic safety problem.
-Compared to California cities of similar size, we rank 2nd for bicycle collisions and third for pedestrian collisions.
+Compared to California cities of similar size, we rank 2nd for bicycle collisions and 3rd for pedestrian collisions.
 Over the last ten years, more than 60% of traffic fatalities were pedestrians and bicyclists.
-As in other cities, the deadly toll is highest for pedestrians: Fully 50% of all traffic fatalities in the last fifteen years were pedestrians.
+As in other cities, the death toll is highest for pedestrians: Fully 50% of all traffic fatalities in the last fifteen years were pedestrians.